xmatters/xm-labs-sitescope/README.md

-# HP SiteScope
+# HP SiteScope (One-way) Integration
-The information provided details the instructions to configure a trigger to execute a web service call to xMatters.
+The information provided details the instructions to configure a one-way integration to trigger a web service call to xMatters.

 # Pre-Requisites
 * HP SiteScope 11.32.301

 # Files
-* [xMatters Communication Plan](SiteScope.zip) - The JSON mapping file for SiteScope
+* [SiteScope Communication Plan](SiteScope.zip) - The JSON mapping file for SiteScope
 * [SiteScope Mapping File](xMatters) - The JSON mapping file for SiteScope

 # How it works